 The city of Wolverhampton takes suicide prevention very seriously.
 In 2015, a multi-agency, city wide forum was established to galvanise efforts across various organisations and people.
 The Wolverhampton Suicide Prevention Stakeholder Forum aims to coordinate action to raise awareness of suicide through the suicide prevention strategy and action plan.

-To learn more about the Wolverhampton Suicide Prevention Stakeholder Forum including the suicide prevention strategy and action plan click here.
+Here you will find out more about the Wolverhampton Suicide Prevention Stakeholder Forum and the suicide prevention strategy action plan.

 Obsessions and compulsions